Switch Off Fossil Fuels..Now.

 While fossil-fuel supporters argue that rising bills are due to ‘green taxes’, such as subsidies for renewable energy, a recent report from the Climate Change Committee (CCC), an independent thinktank, has found that the major cause is in fact the rising wholesale price of gas

-Germany, by contrast, has become a world leader in renewable energy and the country gets about 20% of its overall annual electricity from those sources.
+Germany, by contrast, has become a world leader in renewable energy and the country gets some 30% (2014) or more of its overall annual electricity from those sources.

-It has nearly as much installed solar power generation capacity as the rest of the world combined and gets about 4% of its overall annual electricity needs from the sun alone.
+It has nearly as much installed solar power generation capacity as the rest of the world combined and now has "the world's first reneable energy econonomy".
 It aims to close down and eventually shut all of the country's nuclear reactors, the other alternative source to fossil-fuels

-UK government says it wants to see 2m homes with solar pv installations, an increase of 10 times the present amount of roof top pv, in the next three years.
-As more people opt to buy green energy, the supply of clean renewable energy available on the National Grid will increase as the demand for fossil fuel electricity diminishes
+UK governments have said that the UK target is to see 2m homes with solar pv installations, an increase of 10 times the 2014 amount of roof top pv, in the next three years.
+Installations have slowed after the cutback in government subsidy, the Feed-In Tariff,but as more people opt to buy green energy, the supply of clean renewable energy available on the National Grid will increase as the demand for fossil fuel electricity diminishes

 Meanwhile, the fossil-fuel power stations continue to emit millions of tonnes every year of carbon dioxide (CO2), the main emitted gas responsible for the acceleration of the impacts of climate change.
 If the global energy requirement were to be supplied from renewable fuels only, then the CO2 emissions responsible for causing global warming would be cut back drastically - green power can make all the difference to a nation's carbon footprint